This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Noise and distractions

-Distractions and noise are the main drawbacks of open offices.
-Without walls to block sound, phone calls and conversations may distract your employees from their work.
-The constant background sounds may lead to lower productivity and increased stress among your team.
+Noise and distractions are the main drawbacks of open offices.
+Without walls to block sound, phone calls, loud talkers, and constant background sounds pull your employees away from their work.
+Every interruption costs focus time, and regaining concentration takes time.
+The constant background sounds lead to lower productivity and increased stress among your team.

 Lack of privacy